Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.
+- This season, Bam Adebayo has made 8.0 field goals per game, which adds up to 18.7% of his team's total makes.

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Knicks, have one of the slowest tempos with 101 possessions per contest.

-- The Knicks are the 12th-best defensive team in the NBA, allowing 113.1 points per contest.
+- The Knicks are the 12th-best defensive team in the NBA, giving up 113.1 points per contest.

-- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- Looking at assists, the Knicks are 13th in the NBA, giving up 25.1 per contest.
+- Looking at assists, the Knicks are 13th in the NBA, conceding 25.1 per game.

 Bam Adebayo vs. the Knicks